-At Serenity House Detox Florida in West Palm Beach, we work with our patients daily to help them get treatment.
+At Serenity House Detox & Recovery Florida in Jupiter, we work with our patients daily to help them get treatment.
 We also do what we can to give them the tools to support their abstinence so that they can remain sober for longer periods.
-If you have questions about becoming sober, please reach out to the Serenity House Detox Florida team today at 866.294.5306.
+If you have questions about becoming sober, please reach out to the Serenity House Detox & Recovery Florida team today at 866.294.5306.

 What are the Stages of Becoming Sober?